Embassy of Switzerland in the United States of America

 Given the current circumstances, the Embassy of Switzerland and its consular services are operating at reduced capacity.
 Consular services continue to be available for urgent and essential cases.
 In order to follow the recommended measures of social distancing, please limit your visits to the Embassy to appointments that have been scheduled in advance.
 Please contact us by e-mail to schedule your appointment.

-To see what rules apply to your own particular situation when entering Switzerland please consult the online travelcheck.
+To see what rules apply to your particular situation when entering Switzerland please consult the online travelcheck questionnaire.

-- a negative COVID-19 PCR test, taken no more than 72 hours (time of specimen collection) before departure
+- a negative COVID-19 PCR or RT-PCR test taken at most 72 hours before departure from the first point of embarkation

 - a positive COVID-19 test result of a test taken within the last 6 months and a COVID-19 recovery medical certificate